Law of Azerbaijan

 The legal system of Azerbaijan is based on civil law.
 As the country was a republic of the Soviet Union until 1991, its legal history has also been influenced heavily by socialist law.
-However, after the collapse of the Soviet Union, Azerbaijan became independent by enactment of the constitutional act of national independence on October 18, 1991.
+However, after the collapse of the Soviet Union, Azerbaijan became independent by enactment of the constitutional act of national independence on 18 October 1991.
+Azerbaijan adopted a Constitution in 1995 which is the foundation of the legislative system of the modern country.